stephsorandom/DataStructuresAlgos/week1hw.md

 ## Problem 1

-Big O Notation is best described as: the run time and amount of memory used to execute an algorithm, by measuring the time it takes to run your algorithm as the input grows.
+Big O Notation can be described as: amount of work the CPU has to do (time complexity) as the input size grows towards infinity.
 Big O Notation calculates the worst-case scenario, which inturn, shows the scalability of your program and helps developers see where there are opportunities to grow.

 ## Problem 2